NeymarJohn/grpc_working/README.md

 This is an introductory example rather than a comprehensive tutorial, so don't worry if you're not a Go or
-Java developer - the concepts are similar for all languages, and you can find more implementations of our Hello World example in other languages (and full tutorials where available) in the [language-specific folders](#quickstart) in this repository.
+Java developer - the concepts are similar for all languages, and you can find more implementations of our Hello World example in other languages in the language-specific folders in this repository.
 Complete tutorials and reference documentation for all gRPC languages are coming soon.

 <a name="setup"></a>